145th Street Corridor Project

 Throughout the project, travelers and residents will see shifted lanes, overnight lane and/or ramp closures, reduced speed limit in work zones, and short and long-term closures.

-• If you are a frequent user of the 145th corridor, we advise you to plan for additional travel time and use alternate routes during this period.
-We anticipate the closure will last until the fall of 2024.
+• If you are a frequent user of the 145th corridor, we advise you continue to plan for additional travel time and use alternate routes during this period.
 Unfortunately, there’s no way around it; construction on a major corridor like 145th is a significant disruption.
 We appreciate your patience and understanding as we work to enhance the safety and efficiency of our transportation infrastructure.

 • A 24/7 hotline is available for people to call with questions or concerns: 206-899-5127.